Arnulf of Chocques: Biography

 Arnulf was the illegitimate son of a Flemish priest, and studied under Lanfranc at Caen.
 In the 1070s he was a tutor to Cecilia, daughter of William I of England.
 He also taught Ralph of Caen, one of the later chroniclers of the First Crusade.
-He was also close to Odo of Bayeux, who he accompanied on the Crusade.
+He was also close to Odo of Bayeux, whom he accompanied on the Crusade.
 He was the chaplain of the Norman crusader army led by Robert of Normandy, Cecilia's brother and William's son.
 He was most likely appointed a papal legate, under the authority of the overall legate Adhemar of Le Puy, and after Adhemar's death in 1098 he shared control of the clergy with fellow legate Peter of Narbonne.
-Some of the non-Norman knights in the other crusader armies believed he was corrupt, and they apparently sang vulgar songs about him, but most crusaders respected him as an eloquent preacher.
+Some of the knights in the other crusader armies believed he was corrupt, and they apparently sang vulgar songs about him, but most crusaders respected him as an eloquent preacher.

 He was one of the chief skeptics about Peter Bartholomew's claims to have discovered the Holy Lance in Antioch, and because of Arnulf's opposition Peter volunteered to undergo an ordeal by fire.
 Arnulf's opposition to Peter brought him into conflict with Raymond of St. Gilles, who believed Peter's story.
 To help ease the crisis among the crusaders over the issue, and also to lift spirits after Peter's death during the ordeal, Arnulf helped make a statue of Christ which was placed on one of the siege engines during the siege of Jerusalem.
 After the capture of Jerusalem he discovered the True Cross in the Church of the Holy Sepulchre.
 This discovery was not as controversial as the discovery of the Lance, although it was just as suspicious.
-Arnulf may have been trying to make up for the problems he caused disproving the authenticity of the Lance, and the True Cross became the most sacred relic of the Kingdom of Jerusalem.
+Arnulf might have been trying to make up for the problems he caused disproving the authenticity of the Lance, and the True Cross became the most sacred relic of the Kingdom of Jerusalem.